 Does it matter the which order we consider the four Leadership Domains?
 Maybe not.
 However, working out what to do and getting everyone on board might need to come before embarking on the task.
 Setting out the Domains in this order demonstrates the flow within a team.

-- The Executers delight in the ‘How’, considering how to do it properly and ‘When’.
+- The Executors delight in the How, considering how to do it properly and ‘When’.

-Going a step further, the Enhanced Team Grid places the 4 Domains deliberately in this order to help facilitate team discussions.
-Seeing the link between the domains provides more meaning when creating teams.
+Going a step further, the Enhanced Team Grid in Cascade places the 4 Domains deliberately in this order to help facilitate team discussions.
+Seeing the link between the domains provides more meaning when creating fully functioning teams.
+Gallup places the Domains in alphabetical order.

 A balanced team needs people to work in all four Domains.
 If the presence of a Domain is absent or underutilised the team may excel in some aspects but fail in others.